youngboy/engine-docs/source/setup-node.md

 description: Get Engine running with your Node.js GraphQL server.
 ---

-This guide will help you set up Engine with Node.js.
-Because Engine relies on some GraphQL response extensions like Tracing and Cache Control, the main supported server library is [Apollo Server](https://www.apollographql.com/docs/apollo-server/), which you can use with every popular Node.js server middleware such as Express, Hapi, Koa, Restify, and more.
+Our main supported server library for Node.js is [Apollo Server](https://www.apollographql.com/docs/apollo-server/), which you can use with major Node.js server middlewares such as Express, Hapi, Koa, Restify, and more.
+Because Engine relies on GraphQL response extensions like Tracing and Cache Control, Apollo Server is a natural fit.

-The guide below will get you up and running as fast as possible.
-For advanced functionality and other features check out the other articles in the docs.

 <h2 id="enable-apollo-tracing-and-cache-control" title="1.
 Tracing + Cache Control">1.
 Enable Apollo Tracing and Cache Control</h2>

-With Apollo Server, this part of the setup is trivial: The only code change required is to add `tracing: true` and `cacheControl: true` to the options passed to the Apollo Server middleware function for your framework of choice.
+With Apollo Server, setup is trivial: The only code change required is to add `tracing: true` and `cacheControl: true` to the options passed to the Apollo Server middleware function for your framework of choice.

 For example, with Express:

 ```javascript
 app.use('/graphql', bodyParser.json(), graphqlExpress({